Fancy being a part of the ultimate Homestay in Taiwan? At LTL Mandarin School we offer two types of Homestay in Taiwan.

 Food to Die For

 Prepared at home – Fresh, everyday, and it’s delicious Healthy – Chinese meals are some of the healthiest around Endless – Chinese food is so diverse, there is much to explore For everyone – Vegetarian, vegan, gluten free options available

 Speak Mandarin 24/7

-Keep talking – Take home what you learn each day and apply it.
-Keep learning – Study hard and the rewards will show Don’t stop listening – Breathe in Mandarin all day every day.
-The more you listen the more you’ll pick up
+Keep talking – Take home what you learn each day and apply it Keep learning – Study hard and the rewards will show Keep listening – Breathe in Mandarin all day every day

 Our homestay program is one of our most proud achievements since starting LTL Mandarin School and it shows in popularity with our students.
-Across all four of our LTL locations roughly 80% of our students choose to stay with a Chinese host family.
+Roughly 80% of our students choose to stay with a Chinese host family.

 A key element of learning Chinese is to speak it 24/7 and not get caught in a “foreign bubble”, which is very easy to do.
 Living with a Chinese host family takes that temptation away, and you will also enjoy some wonderful home cooked food also.

 Live with a Chinese family in Taiwan and teach English in the same Chinese program which provides you with a 50% discount on accommodation.
 Teach a member of your host family English for six hours every week in between your Chinese classes.

 This option is ideal if you are on a budget but still want to experience living with a family in Taiwan.
 You will teach one member of the family English and you will create a schedule between you.